 How Managing Data in the Cloud Can Lower Costs

 Since many companies are looking to reduce costs right now, migrating on-premise data to the public cloud is an appealing way to do that.
-There are many ways that cloud can help reduce costs.
+There are many ways that the cloud can help reduce costs.
 First off, by leveraging the cloud, the IT team no longer needs to manage and maintain the on-premise hardware.
 This hardware can be large, expensive, and inconvenient.
 It takes up precious office space and uses up a lot of energy – driving up utility bills.

 Not only that but the maintenance of it forces the team to spend a lot of time keeping it updated and repairing it.
 By moving data to the cloud, the team can turn their attention to more important projects for the business.
 Deploying the cloud resources itself is much faster than the typical installation of on-premises infrastructure.
 This leads to the team being more productive as they can quickly deploy the data and applications onto the cloud and begin using them.